airflow2010/GOODMUSIC/README.md

 #### Overview

-Tocheck: Google Cloud (for Firestore/Vertex): `gcloud auth application-default login` - why?
-Is setting the project-id really also needed?

 Due to the nature of this project multiple different methods of authentication are needed.
 Here is a brief overview - more detailled explanation about each component are found in this document.

 | name                 | note                                                         | local-run    | cloud-run      |